qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/metadatatools.rst

    * - **Output**
      - ``OUTPUT``
      - [same as input]
-     - The resulting layer with the updated history metadata in its **Information properties**.
+     - The resulting layer with the updated history in its **Metadata properties**.

 Python code